How to Convert Adobe XD Design to WordPress Website in 3 Simple Methods

 Step 2: Gather All Graphics

 Make a new page in Elementor and edit it.
-After doing this, move to page settings, give the page a name, and make an Elementor canvas the page layout.
+After doing this, go to page settings, give the page a name, and set the Elementor canvas as the page layout.
 Allow for continuous navigation.

-To set fonts and colors, go to the menu icon, then select color picker.
+To set fonts and colors, tap the menu icon, then select Color Picker.
 You can either use a Google font or add your own.
-The second step to convert your design of Adobe XD to WordPress is done.
+The second step in converting your Adobe XD design to WordPress is complete.

 Step 3: Customize Your Design

-The third stage of converting XD to a WordPress website is creating a single-column segment and giving it a name.
+The third stage of converting an XD file to a WordPress website is creating a single-column segment and naming it.
 Put the graphic you adjusted earlier in the style setting.

-Other characteristics like attachment, placement, backdrop overlay, and scrolling effects can all be tweaked.
+Other characteristics, such as attachment, placement, backdrop overlay, and scrolling effects, can all be tweaked.
 Add a widget and customize the texts and settings to meet your needs.
-Also it ensure responsiveness.
+Also, it ensures responsiveness.

 Save the page as a template, so you can use it for other web pages.